An Interview with a Pastry Chef

 4. How long have you been doing this job?

 I worked at my first restaurant for a year and a half, and I was the pastry cook and then the pastry chef.
-That was a good feeling to get a promotion to pastry chef!
+It was a good feeling to get a promotion to pastry chef!

 I helped to open and create the dessert menu for another restaurant, and I worked there as the pastry chef in charge of production (making all the dessert components) for six months.
-Then, my husband got a new job in another state and we moved away.
+Then, my husband got a new job in another state, and we moved away.

 5. What do you do on this job?